SHOUKAGA/SHOUKAGA/README.md

 Euravia
 Aircraft such as the SHI Raven II or the Euravia EQ-89 refueling drone.

 Some more about me:
 Name: Shoukaga, or Jenna
 Pronouns: She/Her/They/Them
 I am infact trans like my bio suggests, and I haven't shared it around much, but here I am fine to say so due to anonymity and well that is who I am.
-Being Trans doesn't define my who idenity, but it defines my gender and that is what I am proud to be even if the world is agaisnt fellow trans people
+Being Trans doesn't define my who idenity, but it defines my gender and that is what I am proud to be even if the world is against fellow trans people
   <!--
 **SHOUKAGA/SHOUKAGA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.